Malaysian Anti-Corruption Commission: Sabah State Water Department corruption probe

 On 4 October 2016, the commission confiscated more than RM114.5 million during an operation into the Sabah State Water Department office, with the ex-Deputy Chief Commissioner, Azam Baki, describing it as the first largest confiscation involving corruption in the commission's history.

 Arrest of former Prime Minister Najib Razak

 On 3 July 2018, Former Prime Minister Najib Razak was arrested by MACC, investigating how RM42 million (US$10.6 million) went into Najib's bank account from SRC International Sdn Bhd, the investment company of 1Malaysia Development Berhad (1MDB).
 Police seized 1,400 necklaces, 567 handbags, 423 watches, 2,200 rings, 1,600 brooches and 14 tiaras worth $273 million.

 On 28 July 2020, the High Court convicted Najib on all seven counts of abuse of power, money laundering and criminal breach of trust, becoming the first Prime Minister of Malaysia to be convicted of corruption, and was sentenced to 12 years' imprisonment and fined RM210 million.

+Alleged corruption by former Prime Minister Ismail Sabri

+In March 2025, former prime minister Ismail Sabri Yaakob was named a suspect in a corruption probe involving RM700 million (US$160 million) in government funds under the “Keluarga Malaysia” promotion campaign.
+Following a raid of several "safe houses", the commission was able to seized RM177 million (US$40.5 million) of cash (in various currencies; only RM14 million was in Ringgit Malaysia), luxury items, and gold.
+He was immediately called in for questioning but the session was later delayed as he had collapsed at home a day after the raids.